The Rei Ayanami Expy is a character archetype common in Japanese Media

 - Hecate from Shakugan no Shana.

 - Ren from Elemental Gelade (her name is even one letter apart from Rei) has waist length blue hair, green eyes and speaks in a monotone voice.
 Not only is she an Edel Raid (girls who can bind their soul with their Pledger and turn into a weapon) but is a Shichiko-hoji, one of the most powerful Edel Raids.
 Of course this means that everyone wants their hands on her.
-In the beginning of the show she hated Coud because heís a human, but later starts developing feelings for him and became a couple at the end.
+In the beginning of the show she's an Emotionless Girl who hates Coud because he's a human, but later starts developing feelings for him and they become a couple at the end.

 - NoŽl from Sora No Woto.
 White-haired, pale skinned pilot and mechanic of the crew's Spider Tank that hardly speaks, when she does she uses a monotone and has a Dark and Troubled Past coming back from when she was a Child Prodigy.
 More lively when drunk.

 - Nozomi from Mayoi Neko Overrun.